neo-project/docs/docs/en-us/tooldev/concept/cryptography/encryption_algorithm.md

 - Consensus.

 ## AES Encryption

-Advanced Encryption Standard (AES) is a kind block cipher algorithm in symmetric cryptography algorithms.
-It's block size can be 128, 192, 256.
-AES's advantages include: (1) fast processing speed, (2) whole process can be described in math, (3) Currently no effective cracking method.
+Advanced Encryption Standard (AES) is a kind of block cipher algorithm in symmetric encryption algorithms.
+Its block size can be 128, 192, 256.
+AES has the following advantages: (1) fast processing speed, (2) whole process can be described in math, (3) currently no effective cracking method.

 NEO uses 256-bit AES encryption algorithm, where encryption mode is ECB and filling method is NoPadding.